Our Fine Arts Teaching Team

 Abigail

-Miss Henninger grew up in a home that was constantly filled with the arts.
+Ms. Henninger grew up in a home that was constantly filled with the arts.
 Her mother a master pianist, her father a play write and director, sister an opera singer, brother a song writer and musician and her youngest sister with down syndrome loved it all!
-Abigail's love of the arts runs deep into her roots and is excited to see Magnum Opus School of the Arts take shape this September.
+Abigail's love of the arts runs deep into her roots and is excited to see Magnum Opus School of the Arts continue to grow has we head into our fourth season in the fall.

-Miss Henninger founded Magnum Opus, the professional company, in 2017.
-She was been dancing and teaching professionally for the last 16 years and has been certified in adaptive dance from Boston Ballet, as well received certification from American Council on Exercise.
+Ms. Henninger founded Magnum Opus, the professional company, in 2017.
+She continues to dance and teach professionally around the country, has been certified in adaptive dance from Boston Ballet, as well received certification from American Council on Exercise.
 Regardless of the class she is teaching, Abigail focuses on anatomically placed positions to prevent injury, any future pain, and to lengthen and strengthen the mind, body, and spirit.

-She has taught around the country striving to bring joy into the studio and onto the stage.
+She has taught at a plethora of schools and workshops striving to bring joy into the studio and onto the stage for the last 20 years.
 Abigail pushes students to have a strong work ethic and discipline, all while learning to enjoy the arts.
-Miss Henninger is thrilled to bring a faith based professional studio to the Madison area and is excited to engage with students and their families!
+Ms. Henninger is thrilled to bring a faith-based professional studio to the Madison area and is excited to engage with students and their families for years to come.

 Robert